Defending You From DUI Charges

 - Drivers arrested for DUI that are under the age of 21

-- Drivers arrested for DUI who are arrested for DUI while operating a commercial vehicle.
+- Drivers arrested for DUI while operating a commercial vehicle.

 The key distinction for each implied consent notice is the blood alcohol concentration levels (see below).
 The current version of the implied consent notice is long and confusing.
 For example, for drivers over the age of 21, the implied consent notice provides: